sncfl/netex/documentation/00_introduction/3_data_organisation.md

-# 3. Organization of Data
+# 3. Organisation of Data

 ## 3.1 PublicationDelivery (the exchange envelope)